Love (Milov sculpture)

 Love is a sculpture by Ukrainian artist Alexander Milov.
-The sculpture was featured at the 2015 Burning Man festival in Nevada.
+The sculpture was featured at the 2015 Burning Man festival in Nevada, United States.
 The sculpture appears to represent two humans who are at odds, but each has an inner child attempting to connect with each other.

 History

 Alexander Milov is a Ukrainian sculptor, blacksmith, and designer.
 Milov has said that he first came up with the idea for Love in 2007.
 He constructed the sculpture with dimensions of 75 × 45 × 175 cm.
 It was made of tape and wire and was put on display at the Kyiv Museum of Contemporary Art.
 The artist claimed that the sculpture "went unnoticed".

 The sculpture was remanufactured on a much larger scale and it was featured at the 2015 Burning Man festival.
 In 2015 the art theme of Burning Man was "Carnival of Mirrors".
 Alexander Milov was the first Ukrainian to receive a grant to exhibit his art at the festival in 30 years.
 The sculpture depicts two wire-frame adults who appear to be alienated from one another, but inside of each figure there is the love of each figure's inner child which is represented by two opaque children reaching out to each other.
 Milov made the sculpture in Ukraine and shipped it to Nevada.

 The sculpture was purchased by a winemaker from Hungary and it was eventually moved to Vál, Hungary in 2017.
-On the fourth of December 2018 a new Love sculpture was created in Ukraine and installed in Odesa, Ukraine, in front of a cinema.
+On the fourth of December 2018 a new Love sculpture was created in Ukraine and installed in Odesa, in front of a cinema.